rstacruz/sinatra-template/README.md

 The skeleton comes with no ORM by default.

-However, there are sample config files in `config/` for Ohm and Sequel which has instructions on how to set them up.
+However, there are sample initializers in `app/init/` and config files in `config/` for Ohm and Sequel.
+See those files for instructions.

 ### Sinatra-style configuration

 The bootstrapper loads all of `config/*.rb`, starting with the default files (like `haml.default.rb`).

  * To set settings: `Main.set :name, "Hello"`
  * To retrieve settings: `settings.name`